vedderb/vesc_tool/README.md

 Forks of VESC Tool on github are not encouraged to provide a binary release in the repository.
 That is because there is no way to tell the final binary apart from the official release once downloaded.
 Further, packaging the firmware, which has to be done as an additional step from a different repository, also cannot be verified whether it is done correctly.

+**Forks without branding**

+Because the topic came up, here are some words about forking VESC Tool and removing the branding.

+If you make a fork of VESC Tool and remove all traces of the VESC trademark you are not breaking the trademark policies, but we still do not encourage that.
+The reason is that such forks are 1) confusing to users and 2) divert users away from the VESC Project itself and take away the opportunity to learn about it and to make donations if they choose to.
+For example, the majority of VESC donations today come from VESC Tool downloads.

+If you see a missing feature and you want to put in some work and make that feature available, we would appreciate if you contribute that back to the main VESC repositories.
+That way there is only one consistent and compatible release for everyone that is managed by the main authors of the VESC code who make the vast majority of the development.
+It also gives the main authors, who are the most familiar with the code, a chance to review features to make sure that they are as safe as possible and don't break other parts of the functionality.

 ## Add Your Hardware to the Binary Release

 If you have custom hardware and you want to add support for it in the official release of VESC Tool, you can use the following steps: